hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 --------

 When selecting 'Clusters - Login Server Shell Access' you will get a terminal window in a new browser tab.
-You will arrive on one of the Genius login nodes, which you can use as you are used to, including the option to submit jobs to wICE. **(Is this true?
-And will this look like a Genius login node, or will this be generalized to 'Tier2 login node?)**.
+You will arrive on one of the Genius login nodes, which you can use as you are used to, including the option to submit jobs to wICE.
 As with the Genius login nodes, this means that this shell is not meant for any calculations.
 If you would like to perform calculations in an interactive shell, you should be using the :ref:`interactive shell app<interactive_shell>`

 Interactive apps
 ----------------

-This menu provides a range of different apps that provide a GUI, while working on the interactive nodes in the background.
-This is an ideal environment to write, test and debug code, do post-hoc analysis, plot...
-This is not meant to launch full jobs on.
-As you are always working on interactive nodes, you will notice that you can only request a limited amount of resources.
+This menu provides a range of different apps that provide a GUI.
+In the background this means that you are submitting an interactive job to the cluster, in which the app will be running.

 To launch any of the interactive apps, you need to fill in the resources you require.
+Be aware that you will end up in a regular queue, so requesting a large amount of resources might result in a long queueing time.
 Between all the apps, most of them are the same.
 Some apps require specific information.
 These will be explained in the specific chapter about the app.
 A general overview of the others can be found here:

 - Account: the credit account you want to deduct the credits from.
 The accounts associated to your vsc number will be displayed in a dropdown.
 - Partition: you can choose any of the existing partitions.
 If you require a GPU, you can of course only submit jobs to the gpu or interactive partitions.
 For the most general use-cases we recommend that you use the interactive partition.